 Coronavirus fears spark dash for safe-haven bonds, inflation expectations slide

-Safe-haven German government bond yields tumbled to five-month lows, Italian borrowing costs headed for their biggest weekly rise since August and a key gauge of long-term inflation expectations hit record lows as coronavirus panic swept through world markets.
-Hopes that an epidemic that started in China would be short-lived, and that economic activity would quickly return to normal, were shattered this week as the number of international coronaries cases spiralled and Italy - one of the euro zone's biggest economies - grappled to contain an outbreak.
+Safe-haven German bond yields hit a five-month trough on Friday, Italian borrowing costs headed for their biggest weekly rise since October and a key gauge of long-term inflation expectations struck record lows as coronavirus panic swept through markets.
+Hopes that an epidemic that started in China would be short-lived, and that economic activity would soon return to normal, were shattered this week as the number of international coronavirus cases spiralled and Italy - one of the euro zone's biggest economies - grappled to contain an outbreak.

 Countries on three continents reported their first cases of the virus on Friday as the world prepared for a pandemic and investors dumped equities in expectation of a global recession, wiping $5 trillion off world share markets.
 Uncertainty coupled with expectations that the coronavirus outbreak will force the hand of central banks to spark another day of hefty price action in bonds.

 "There has been a very strong flight to quality and a growing expectation that this (coronavirus) is changing the macro landscape and increasing the need for policy action," said Mark Dowding, chief investment officer at BlueBay Asset Management.
 "I don't think markets have been helped by policymaker comments this week that it's too early to take action.
 And markets will tend to be prone to panic at times that they feel policymakers are behind the curve."
-European Central Bank policymakers played down the prospect of immediate action to counter the economic impact of the coronavirus epidemic on Thursday.
+The European Central Bank does not need to take immediate action in response to the coronavirus epidemic, two ECB policymakers said on Friday, confounding market bets on a rate cut.

-Germany's 10-year Bund yield fell to a five-month low of -0.62%.
+Germany's 10-year Bund yield fell to a five-month low of -0.627%.
 It is down 16 basis points this week and set for its biggest weekly drop since mid-2018.
-The five-year, five-year breakeven inflation forward fell to a record low of 1.1157%.
+The five-year, five-year breakeven inflation forward hit a record low of 1.1157%.

 Florian Hense, European economist at Berenberg, said slowing supply levels would drive inflation up rather than down, "but for the time being inflation expectations are very much looking at (the coronavirus) from a demand point of view," Hense said.
 "Our base case still remains that yes, this is a significant risk and hit to global activity, but we would still expect this to be temporary," he said.